 Building is based on the Islamic Fatimid style (909-1171 AD).

-Exterior of mosque can be visited, viewed and photographed at any time pretty much (it's probably polite not to during prayer and sermon times).
+Exterior of mosque can be visited, viewed and photographed at pretty much any time, day or night.
+But it would be polite not to during prayer and sermon times.

 Guided tours are operated by The Sheikh Mohammed Centre for Cultural Understanding (SMCCU) (based in Bastakiya) as part of their Open Doors, Open Minds program.